 The pacing of the anime gave the story plenty of time to breathe and soak in the atmosphere.
 If anything, the manga seems fast-paced in comparison.

-By the halfway point of Super Cub Episode 6, the anime had adapted up until Super Cub manga Volume 3: Chapter 14, which corresponds to the ending of light novel Volume 2.
-The second book featured the time skip to winter.
+By the halfway point of Super Cub Episode 6, the anime had adapted up until Super Cub manga Volume 3: Chapter 14, which corresponds to the ending of light novel Volume 1.

-All in all, it’s predicted that the first season’s finale, Super Cub Episode 12, will find a stopping point corresponding to light novel Volume 2 and manga Volume 5 or 6.
+All in all, it’s predicted that the first season’s finale, Super Cub Episode 12, will find a stopping point corresponding to light novel Volume 2 and manga Chapter 26.

 The good news is that there is plenty of source material for making the Super Cub Season 2 anime.
 Better yet, it won’t be long before the Super Cub manga surpasses the anime so manga readers can start reading ahead.